Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 By Lemma~\ref{lem5}, the maximum distance a token can travel is at most $2r$ away from its leader.
 For a given grid box $b$, there are $44$ surrounding grid boxes from which a token may make its way into $b$ by traveling a distance of at most $2r$.
 Therefore, only a constant number of tokens can enter any grid box by the beginning of phase $i$.
 By Lemma~\ref{lem4}, a grid box can have at most only one new leader (and by extension token) created within its boundaries.
 Therefore, the total number of tokens that can be present within a grid box at the beginning of the next phase is some constant number. \end{proof}

+Prior to the start of \emph{Tree-Cutter}, by Theorem~\ref{the:tg-props}, it is clear that both $Inv_1$ and $Inv_2$ are true.
 Lemma~\ref{lem4} guarantees that so long as we start any phase with a constant number of token holders per grid box, the number of leaders elected per grid box is at most one.
 By Lemma~\ref{lem7}, the number of the token holders in any grid box at the beginning of any phase of the \emph{Tree-Cutter} procedure is at most a constant number.
 Thus, after the execution of the \emph{Tree-Cutter} procedure, there exists at most one leader per grid box of the pivotal grid.

-We now prove that after the execution of \emph{Tree-Cutter}, all nodes become either leaders or followers.
-Let $K=947$.
-Consider the following invariant, which holds for $1 \leq i \leq n+1$.\\ $Inv_3$: At the beginning of phase $2Ki$ of the \emph{Tree-Cutter} procedure, at least $i-1$ nodes have either become a leader and transmitted that they are a leader or become a follower and transmitted that they are a follower of another node.